 - 1) Perform hand hygiene with hand sanitizer. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 2) Open MAR. - 3) Identify correct resident's MAR. - 4) Identify medications to be given to the resident. - 5) Obtain correct medications from the medication cart. - 6) For each medication, identify the correct drug label for the correct resident's MAR. - 7) Identify the right drugs as obtaining the medications from the medication cart.
-(Show medication to the RN Test Observer.) - 8) For each medication, identify the right dose and compare the labels to the right resident's MAR. - 9) Medications selected are for the correct time. - 10) Medications selected are for the correct routes. - 11) Open first container or pop medication from blister pack.
+Rub hands together until hands are completely dry. - 2) Open MAR. - 3) Identify correct resident's MAR. - 4) Identify medications to be given to the resident. - 5) Obtain correct medications from the medication cart.
+REMOVED

-- 12) Do not contaminate lid during removal, replacement or while off container. - 13) Pour correct number of prescribed capsules in medication cup without touching medication. - 14) Open second container or pop medication from blister pack. - 15) Do not contaminate lid during removal, replacement or while off container. - 16) Pour prescribed number of capsules in medication cup without touching medication. - 17) Return medication to the medication cart. - 18) Lock medication cart. - 19) Close or cover MAR. - 20) Greet resident. - 21) Introduce self by name as a medication assistant. - 22) Explain the procedure to the resident. - 23) Ask resident to state their name. - 24) Ask resident to state their date of birth. - 25) Identify the right resident using an appropriate method of identification (i.e.; picture, wrist band or facility appropriate method of identification). - 26) Give resident a glass of water. - 27) Assist the resident to take the medication one capsule at a time. - 28) Watch the resident until the medication is swallowed. - 29) Document administration on the medication administration record (MAR) on the correct day. - 30) Initial and sign MAR. - 31) Close or cover MAR. - 32) Maintain respectful, courteous interpersonal communications during administrations. - 33) Place call light within easy reach of the resident. - 34) Perform hand hygiene with hand sanitizer. - a.
+- 6) For each medication, identify the correct drug label for the correct resident's MAR. - 7) Identify the right drugs as obtaining the medications from the medication cart.
+(Show medications to the RN Test Observer.)
+NO LONGER A KEY STEP - 8) For each medication, identify the right dose and compare the labels to the right resident's MAR. - 9) Medications selected are for the correct time. - 10) Medications selected are for the correct routes. - 11) Open first container or pop medication from blister pack. - 12) Do not contaminate lid during removal, replacement or while off container.
+(Hint: To avoid contamination, place the lid on a clean barrier.) - 13) Pour correct number of prescribed capsules in medication cup without touching medication. - 14) Open second container or pop medication from blister pack. - 15) Do not contaminate lid during removal, replacement or while off container.
+(Hint: To avoid contamination, place the lid on a clean barrier.) - 16) Pour prescribed number of capsules in medication cup without touching medication. - 17) Return medication to the medication cart. - 18) Lock medication cart. - 19) Close or cover MAR. - 20) Greet resident. - 21) Introduce self by name as a medication assistant. - 22) Explain the procedure to the resident. - 23) Identify the right resident using an appropriate method of identification (i.e.; picture, wrist band or facility appropriate method of identification). - 24) Ask resident to state their name. - 25) Ask resident to state their date of birth. - 26) Give resident a glass of water. - 27) Watch the resident until the medication is swallowed.
+REWORDED TO: Provide medications to resident. - 28) Assist the resident to take the medication one capsule at a time. - 29) Document administration on the medication administration record (MAR) on the correct day. - 30) Initial and sign MAR. - 31) Close or cover MAR. - 32) Maintain respectful, courteous interpersonal communications during administrations. - 33) Place call light within easy reach of the resident. - 34) Perform hand hygiene with hand sanitizer. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
 Rub hands together until hands are completely dry.